 Mimi’s Humanizing Approach for Handling Your Case

-Have you ever tried to have an important conversation and felt like you are not being heard?
+Have you ever tried to have an important conversation and felt like you were not heard?
 Whether this is with your employer, a teacher conference over your child, or with the manager of a business to try to resolve an issue, it all boils down to one guiding principle: being heard by being humanized.

-Life is about who, what, when, where and why against a backdrop of reality including factors such as:
+Humanizing is about who, what, when, where and why against a backdrop of reality including factors such as:

 What is this person’s background?
 (Not a judgment based on past criminal history or lack of criminal history.)